FarisHijazi/SuperGoogleImages/README.md

 ## Todo

+- [ ] change `Display Original Images` button to a checkbox
+- [ ] add checkbox `close tab after download`
+- [ ] fix: dlLimit slider doesn't select anything the first time it's used
+- [ ] wrap the Google functions and constants in a static class. things like `getImageBoxes`, `searchBox`, etc...
+- [ ] Fix the autoloader (clicking load next page), you can't click anything other menus because of it
+- [ ] Fix: `displayOriginal()` doesn't work on images that don't have a type/extension
+- [ ] Add an `Add to favorite` button on the thumbnails (next to the image type tag and the download btn)
+- [ ] Create function: `downloadLoaded()` to just downloaded whatever was loaded and GTFO
+- [ ] Fix: URLs seem to end with `&reload=on`, and this prevents ddgProxy() from working, find cause and stop it
 - [ ] Fix clickable description, it doesn't change when changing to related images
 - [ ] Fix DisplayOriginalImages
   - [ ] Make a specialized copy for the google script